Best Webcam For Your PC, Mac, or Chromebook Android Central 2020

 Best for Windows Hello: Kaysuda Face Recognition USB Camera

-A lot of cameras promise a lot of different features, but those with Windows computers have a few features that they look for.
-One of which is Windows Hello support, which makes logging into your computer fast and easy.
+A lot of cameras promise different features, but those with Windows computers have specific features that they look for, one of which is Windows Hello support, which makes logging into your computer fast and easy.
 That's where the Kaysuda Camera excels.

 While Kaysuda's camera is great for those wanting Windows Hello support, there is a bit of compromise with the video quality.
 The camera is only capable of recording in 720p and has a max camera resolution of just 640x480.
 This may leave you looking a bit grainy, but should still get the job done.
 Plus, those who were hoping to use this with the Windows 10 IoT Core System will have to look elsewhere as this camera is not compatible.